Quantum vs Classical Proofs and Subset Verification: Strategy for Proving Subset-Based Oracle Languages are not in

-\begin{proof} Fix some enumeration over all $\poly(n)$-size quantum verifiers $M_1,M_2,...$, which we can do because the number of such machines is countably infinite (as a consequence of the Solovay-Kitaev theorem \cite{solovaykitaev}).
-Notice that some of these verifiers may try to guess the language; for example, $M_i$ could output $1$ no matter what the input.
-We fix a language $L$ such that no machine $M_i$ guesses the language.
+We use the following Recipe for proving a subset-based oracle language is not in $\QCMA$: \begin{recipe} ~\\ \begin{enumerate} \item [Set-up:] Fix some enumeration over all $\poly(n)$-size quantum verifiers $M_1,M_2,...$, which we can do because the number of such machines is countably infinite (by the Solovay-Kitaev theorem \cite{solovaykitaev}).
+Some of these verifiers may try to decide a language by trivially ``hardwiring'' its outputs; for example, by returning $1$ independent of the input.
+We start by fixing a unary language $L$ such that no machine $M_i$ hardwires the language.
 We can always do this because there are more languages than $\poly(n)$-sized machines.
-We will start with $\orcl=\emptyset$, $i=1$, $n_0=0$, and repeat the following process for each positive integer $n$.

-Consider the $\QCMA$ machine $M_i$.
-By Condition \ref{cond:witness}, for each $\sop U\in \Ugroup{n}_X$, the optimal witness only depends on the subset $\SU(\sop U)$.
-So the witness really only needs to convince us that $\SU(\sop U)\in\SA$.
-Let $w_i(S)$ on $p_{M_i}(n)$ bits for $p_{M_i}(\cdot)$ some polynomial be the witness that gives the highest probability of success in convincing $M_i$ that $S\in \SA$.
-For this optimal assignment of the witness strings, let $\Swit(w)$ be the set of subsets associated with a witness string $w$.
-That is
+Then our goal is to associate a subset-based oracle $\orcl=\{\mathscr O_1,\mathscr O_2,\dots\}$ with $L$, such that $1^n\in L$ if and only if $g^n(\mathscr O_n)\in \SA$, and to show that even with access to $\orcl$, no $M_i$ can efficiently decide $L$ for all $n.$